Sourcing 60 Senior Embedded C++ experts and other IT specialists in a month time, and more.

 Solution #2: Working hand in hand with the IT departments

 Although a challenge for many, finding IT experts is just one of the major milestones.
 The next steps of the recruitment process often conceal pitfalls, that either delay the recruitment processes, or, in the worst-case scenario, lead to dismissing the perfect candidates.

 What are those pitfalls exactly?
 Building a team involves multiple stakeholders, each with an agenda.
 Take, for example, the HR or Procurement departments, which control the entire process at many companies.
 But oftentimes people involved focus on different priorities or have a limited understanding of the IT industry, candidates and their roles.
-This lack of specialisation represents a barrier to a proper evaluation of the IT professionals.
+This lack of specialisation represents a barrier to the proper evaluation of IT professionals.
 Working directly with the IT department, on the contrary, is critical to avoid the most common pitfalls.

 For example, frequently, the perfect candidate is rejected by an intermediate stakeholder.
-Because they either seem to change the jobs frequently, weren’t employed for some time, or they lack the skills listed in the requirements.
+Because they either seem to change jobs frequently, weren’t employed for some time, or they lack the skills listed in the requirements.
 For all the questionable reasons.